 4. In the event of death of an immediate family member, an employee will be permitted to take up to 4 days off with pay to the extent that the employee is scheduled to work during those four days preceding the funeral.
 Immediate family shall be limited to spouse, domestic partner, children (including step and foster children, and son/daughter-in-law), parents (including parents-in-law), siblings (including brother/sister-in-law), grandparents (including grandparents-in-law), and grandchildren.
 Requests for bereavement leave shall be submitted to the Employee’s immediate supervisor for approval.

 5. Employees will be expected to perform maintenance work, including painting, which they can safely and reasonably do in their work area, including the use of tools and assisting craftspersons.
-This includes repairing minor leaks, removing and installing pipefittings for the purpose of sampling or unplugging lines, blanking lines, connecting and disconnecting tank cars, filter work and other situations where use of tools would aid in maintaining the department.
+This includes repairing minor leaks, minor removal and installation of insulation, removing and installing pipefittings for the purpose of sampling or unplugging lines, blanking lines, connecting and disconnecting tank cars, filter work and other situations where use of tools would aid in maintaining the department.
 The parties acknowledge that certain work can be safely and reasonably performed by either craftspersons or non-craft personnel.
 This includes cleaning and replacing filters, routine cleaning and unplugging of process equipment and routine inspection of certain equipment.

 6. Employees are expected to perform any work assigned to them, which they can safely and reasonably do.
-Employees will continue to retrieve materials and supplies from warehouse as needed and bring materials and finished goods to warehouse.
-These employees may be directed to perform certain work including: flagman duties for their respective units, and loading the drum conveyor.
+Employees will continue to retrieve materials and supplies from the warehouse as needed and bring materials and finished goods to the warehouse.
+These employees may be directed to perform certain work including flagman duties for their respective units, and loading the drum conveyor.

 7. It is agreed that to facilitate departmental training, employees on shifts may be assigned to a day schedule for a reasonable period of time (not to exceed six (6) months for new job entrants and two (2) months for qualified employees).
-While working on a shift, under this provision, the employee will continue to receive shift premium for actual hours worked, and will be allowed to work overtime.
+While working on a non-rotating shift, under this provision, the employee will continue to receive shift premium for actual hours worked, and will be allowed to work overtime.

 8. It is understood that to facilitate training and education, all employees are expected to share their knowledge and experience with each other.